 What gear do I need to pack for Kilimanjaro?

 The packing list for a Kilimanjaro trek includes a number of critical items.
-Some of these can be rented or bought in Moshi or Arusha before your trek, but there are a few very important pieces of gear that we recommend you bring with you to Kilimanjaro.
+Some of these can be rented or bought in Moshi or Arusha before your trek, but there are a few very important pieces of gear that I recommend you bring with you to Kilimanjaro.

 This detailed Kilimanjaro kit packing list provides a comprehensive overview of the gear you need as well as recommendations and links to specific gear outfitters.